 Loreta in Winter, Prague

 The House is surrounded by a gallery with six chapels.
-The Loreta complex also includes the Church of the Nativity of Lord, a tower with a carillon and a treasury.
+The Loreta complex also includes the Church of the Nativity of the Lord, a tower with a carillon and a treasury.

 The Main Facade of Loreta, Prague